 In that state, we can best hear the the Anahata Nada, the unstruck sound behind the sound, the very Sound of the Self.

 - David Gordon

-a singer and vocal coach who lives in Northern California.
+a singer and vocal coach who lives in southern Oregon.
 Learn more about David here.